 Although millions are still exposed to asbestos annually, the majority of mesothelioma and asbestos-related disease diagnoses come years or even decades after the worker was initially exposed.
 You may not remember working near asbestos after so many years, but the dangerous fibers of asbestos can still remain in your lungs and stomach.

-If you were exposed to asbestos on the job, no matter how long ago, the first thing you should do is contact your doctor.
+If you were exposed to asbestos on a worksite, no matter how long ago, the first thing you should do is contact your doctor.
 A doctor can help closely monitor you for symptoms in the future.
 If you have developed symptoms of mesothelioma, such as chest pain or a chronic cough, a doctor can provide a diagnosis through chest X-rays, computerized tomography (CT), or a biopsy test.

 If you receive a confirmed diagnosis of mesothelioma or any other asbestos-related disease from your doctor, it may be wise to call an attorney as soon as possible to review your legal options.